schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 There are several cooperative multi-agent environments that have been proposed , such as **Overcooked**, **Hanabi**,the one that we presented,  the **Laser Learning Environment (LLE)**.

 These environments are typically designed to test agents on tasks that require **tight coordination**, and **team-level rewards**.
-Most of the time, the algorithms used to address these problems are **deep Q-network (DQN)** based ( #source), extended to handle multiple agents acting simultaneously.
+Most of the time, the algorithms used to address these problems are **deep Q-network (DQN)** based, extended to handle multiple agents acting simultaneously.

 #### Background